-- Opportunity to do an internship in a health-related industry. - Learn the necessary skills to improve health and wellbeing through disease prevention, health promotion, and health service planning, delivery, and evaluation. - Graduates work in healthcare organisations, in local and central government, aged residential care, schools, district health boards, Māori health providers, and more.
+- Complete an internship in the health sector in your third year of study. - Gain the skills and knowledge to apply for certifications and accreditations for roles in the health sector such as Associate Registered Nutritionist, Drug and Alcohol Practitioners' Association Aotearoa New Zealand (DAPAANZ) and more, - Learn the necessary skills to improve health and wellbeing through disease prevention, health promotion, and health service planning, delivery, and evaluation. - Graduates work in throughout the health and wellbeing sector, including local and central government, aged residential care, policy, schools, Health New Zealand regionally and nationally, NGOs, health promotion agencies, and Māori health providers.